nikkiandsharda/nikkiandsharda.github.io/_pages/transportation.md

 - Google is known for tracking its users, such as tracking user locaton (Hansen, 2025).
 - It is recommended to turn off Cookies to avoid being tracked (Hansen, 2025).

+# What are cookies?
+- Cookies are in our electric devices.
+- Cookies collects information from us, and track what we do online (Browne, 2024)

+# How do I turn cookies off?
+(Google, 2025)
+- Turn on your phone.
+- Open the Google Chrome app.
+- Click **Settings**.
+- Then, click **Site Settings > Third Party Cookies**
+- Click **Block third-party cookies**

 # Why am I being tracked in the first place?
 - Apps and platforms such as Google engage in tracking to create a profile of you and your interests so they can advertise better products to you in the hopes that you will spend money on them (Hansen, 2025).
 - Surveillance is commonly used to generate profit.

 # How can I protect my privacy while traveling abroad?
 - According to the *Canada's Privacy Act* which applies to all Canadian citizens, and those who are physically within Canada, the law is relevant when individuals either exit or enter Canada.
+- Note: your cybersecurity is at risk while traveling.
+It is important to be mindful when connecting to wifi networks in unfamiliar spaces, as hackers are more likely to steal information in these spaces (Government of Canada, 2024).
+- Tip: turn your wifi off to avoid getting automatically connected to unfamiliar wifi networks (Goverment of Canada, 2024).
+- Always remember to log out of any accounts, especially when using publicly available computers (Government of Canada, 2024).

 # References
 Binder, M. (2024).
 Leaked Google database affects cars caught on Google Maps, children's privacy, and more. *Mashable*. [https://mashable.com/article/leaked-google-privacy-incident-database]

+Browne, R. (2024).
+What Google's decision to keep cookies means for the internet. *CNBC*. https://www.cnbc.com/2024/07/23/what-google-decision-to-keep-cookies-means-for-the-internet.html

+Google.
+(2025).
+Turn cookies on or off. https://support.google.com/accounts/answer/61416?hl=en&co=GENIE.Platform%3DAndroid

 Government of Canada.
 (2021).
 Canada's privacy act. [https://www.justice.gc.ca/eng/csj-sjc/pa-lprp/pa-lprp.html]

+Goverment of Canada.
+(2024).
+Cyber security while travelling. https://travel.gc.ca/travelling/health-safety/cyber-safe

 Hansen, K. (2025).
 Can Google track your location when you're using a VPN. *Cyberghost*. [https://www.cyberghostvpn.com/privacyhub/how-does-google-know-your-location-with-vpn/]